 But understanding the science of sleep can help.
 It can provide you with a more realistic, reassuring view of night wakings.
 And it offers practical insights for improving sleep quality.

-In this article, I review the science of interrupted sleep:
+In the remainder of this article, I review the following:

 Perhaps you've heard parents brag that their children are "sleeping through the night."
 This isn't happening in your family, and you're wondering what's wrong.